OscarGVelasco/LotOfCells/readme.md

 All functions require the following inputs:

 -   `scObject`: Either and object of class `Seurat` or of class `SingleCellExperiment`, or a dataframe containing the metadata.
--   `main_variable`: Column name containing the main class variable condition we want to test and visualize (e.g. mutant, control).
+-   `main_variable`: Column name containing the main class variable condition we want to test and visualize (e.g.: condition, treatment, tissue...).
 -   `subtype_variable`: Column name containing the subtype class variable we want to test and visualize (e.g. cell type, sequencing date, cluster...).
 -   `sample_id`: (optional) Column name containing the sample/patient id variable.
 If provided, for tests sampling will be done simulating the proportion variability per sample, for plots each individual will be shown.